EMI-Group/evorl/docs/guide/quickstart.md

     gae_lambda=range(0.8,0.95,0.01) discount=0.99,0.999,0.9999
 ```

-However, `evorl.train` is used to running experiments sequentially.
+However, `evorl.train` is used to run experiments sequentially.
 To support massive number of experiments in parallel, we also provide the module `evorl.train_dist` to run multiple experiments synchronously across different GPUs.

-For [multi-run mode](https://hydra.cc/docs/tutorials/basic/running_your_app/multi-run/), `evorl.train_dist` has the similar behavior as `evorl.train` when lauching without `joblib`.
-The only difference is that `evorl.train_dist` will set the group name of WandB by the experiment name, while `evorl.train` uses `"dev"` as the group name for all runs.

-However, when there are multiple GPUs, `evorl.train` will sequentially run a single run across multiple GPUs if the related algorithm supports distributed training.
-Instead, `evorl.train_dist` will run multiple jobs in parallel, where each job is running on a single GPU.
-If there are more jobs than #GPUs, multiple jobs could parallely execute on the same GPU.
 Below are some examples:

 For single GPU case: